Jandini/KiBoards/README.md

    - It repeatedly checks the status of Kibana until it confirms that Kibana is “available.”

 2. **Kibana Space Creation/Update:**
    - A Kibana space is created (or updated if it already exists) using the defined environment variables.
-The space ID defaults to the value of `KIB_SPACE_NAME` (or `"kiboards"` if not set), and additional properties such as initials, color, and description are configured via their corresponding environment variables.
+   - The space ID defaults to `KIB_SPACE_ID` (or `"kiboards"` if not set), and additional properties such as name, initials, color, and description are configured via their corresponding variables.

 3. **Dashboard Configuration:**
    - After the space is configured, the system sets a default route (`KIB_DEFAULT_ROUTE`) and applies dark mode settings (`KIB_DARK_MODE`) as defined by the environment variables.